akpw/mktxp/README.md

 The command automatically queries both IPv4 and IPv6 address lists, displaying separate tables when entries exist in both IP versions.
 Missing lists are reported as warnings, and entries are sorted by list name and then by address for easy scanning.

 ### Connections stats
 With many connected devices everywhere, one can often only guess where do they go to and what they actually do with all the information from your network environment.
-MKTXP let's you easily track those with a single option, with results available both from [mktxp dashboard](https://grafana.com/grafana/dashboards/13679-mikrotik-mktxp-exporter/) and the command line:
+RouterOS_Exporter let's you easily track those with a single option, with results available both from [RouterOS_Exporter dashboard](https://grafana.com/grafana/dashboards/13679-mikrotik-RouterOS_Exporter-exporter/) and the command line:

 ```
 connection_stats = False        # Open IP connections metrics